5.1.4 Social security frameworks

 With the changes in the by-laws on the rules and conditions for granting the right to independent artists to receive retirement and health insurance from the state budget in 2004, a more efficient system was put in place.
 If an independent artist earns, during a 3-year period, less than the average of a fully employed academic artist's salary, he / she is entitled to receive health and social security benefits paid from the state budget.
 Those who earn more than this amount will no longer be entitled to additional state support.

 According to available data from the Ministry (MK, 2007: 15), the number of independent artists has increased in the period 2003-2007; from 1°263 to 1°341.
-However, it can be said that the upward trend has diminished during the crisis period; according to online data from the Croatian Freelance Artists' Association (HZSU) in June 2010, there were 1 316 freelance artists registered, while in November 2012 the number lowered to 1 283 artists (the date of this unofficial online data was not listed).
+However, it can be said that the upward trend has diminished during the crisis period; according to online data from the Croatian Freelance Artists' Association (HZSU) in June 2010, there were 1 316 freelance artists registered, while in November 2012 the number lowered to 1 283 artists (the date of this unofficial online data was not listed), while in October 2013 there were 1 303 freelance artists listed on the HZSU website.

 See also comparative information provided in the Compendium "Themes!" section under "Status of Artists".